tosakakun/NumberPlaceMaker/README.md

 # Number Place Maker

-Number Place Maker is a library for generating random Number Place Puzzle.
+Number Place Maker is a library for generating random Number Place Puzzle in Swift.

 ## Requirement